ufosc/OSC-Proximity-Chat-App/README.md

 After `nvm` is installed run `nvm install node` and then `nvm use node`

+Use `cd` to enter the client directory and install the dependencies using `npm install`

+Use `npm start` to start the program and scan the QR code using the ExpoGo App (Android) or the Camera App (iOS)

 #### Windows
 Install Linux immediately

-After you have the latest version of node installed, `cd` into the client and install the dependencies in `client` and `server`: run `npm install`

 ### Server
 Compile typescript code: `npx tsc`